 The only way to really find out, then, is to test NordVPN’s skills in this capacity, and we started our evaluation of its powers in this respect by attempting to access BBC iPlayer content.
 In the past we’ve had problems unblocking the service with NordVPN, but not this time, and NordVPN got us in with all three of our test servers.

-Amazon Prime Video has also been a challenge in previous reviews, but it looks like NordVPN has moved forward again in this respect, and we managed to access US-only content from three US servers.
+Amazon Prime Video has also been a challenge in previous reviews, but it looks like NordVPN has moved forward again now, and we managed to access US-only content from three US servers.

-Even Disney+ couldn’t defeat NordVPN, with the service getting us access from its US, UK and Australian servers.
+There was better news with Disney Plus, at least, with NordVPN getting us access from its US, UK and Australian servers.

 Does NordVPN support torrents?